Thomas Hansen (cricketer): Early career

 Hansen was born at Glostrup, Region Hovedstaden.
 He first played cricket when he was nine years old, following his father, who played for Denmark, into the sport.

 A previous Denmark Under-19 captain, Hansen made his international debut for Denmark against Malaysia in the 1997 ICC Trophy.
-Making five appearances in that tournament, he took a total of 10 wickets at an average of 14.30, with best figures of 5/51.
+Making five appearances in that tournament, he took a total of 10 wickets at an average of 14.30, with best figures of 5 for 51.
 His performances for Denmark caught the attention of Hampshire, with Hansen joining the English county for the 1997 season.
 It was during this season that he made his first-class debut for the county against Worcestershire in Hampshire's final match in that seasons County Championship, becoming the first Dane to represent Hampshire.
 He went wicketless in the match, while with the bat he recorded scores of 12 not out and 19.

 Having spent most of the 1997 season in the Hampshire Second XI, this again was the case for the 1998 season, with Hansen not featuring in any of Hampshire's first-class matches that season.
 He featured heavily for the Second XI in the 1999 season, but did make three first-class appearances in the 1999 County Championship against Sussex, Northamptonshire and Somerset.
-He took a total of 5 wickets in these three matches, which came at an average of 39.20, with best figures of 3/59.
+He took a total of 5 wickets in these three matches, which came at an average of 39.20, with best figures of 3 for 59.
 His career first-class bowling average ended at 54.20, while with the bat he scored a total of 64 runs at a batting average of 12.80, with a high score of 24.
 He left Hampshire at the end of the 1999 season, and despite playing second XI cricket for Leicestershire and Northamptonshire in 2000, he was unable to secure any further contracts in county cricket.

 It was in 2000 that he made his debut in List A cricket for Denmark against Zimbabwe A in the 2000 ICC Emerging Nations Tournament.
 Hansen made five appearances in that tournament, which was hosted in Zimbabwe.
-He took 9 wickets at an average of 14.11, with best figures of 3/20.
-Later that same year, he appeared for Denmark in a List A match in the English domestic one-day tournament, against the Durham Cricket Board at Park Drive, Hartlepool.
+He took 9 wickets at an average of 14.11, with best figures of 3 for 20.
+Later that same year, he appeared for Denmark in a List A match in the English domestic one-day tournament, against the Durham Cricket Board at Hartlepool.
 Hansen scored 15 runs in the Danish innings, before being dismissed by Marcus North, while with the ball he took the wickets of Stephen Ball and Steven Chapman, finishing with figures of 2/32 in what was a Danish loss.
 He featured in the 2001 ICC Trophy in Canada, making eight appearances.
 He took 11 wickets in the tournament, at an average of 13.81 and with best figures of 3/11.